datasciencecampus/chrono_lens/scripts/gcloud/README.md

 latest imagery - hopefully "Missing" images have now arrived, and any marked as "Faulty" due to repeated images may now be fixed).

+The system pulls images every 10 minutes, but the NE Travel Data hosted c/o Newcastle University's [Urban Observatory](https://urbanobservatory.ac.uk/) may arrive several hours later in batches.
+Hence this script (and a variation used in the GCP virtual machine) back-fills any late arriving data; once data has been filled, then deletes any rows from NETravelData marked as `missing` or `faulty`, and then re-process the affected date range using the cloud function `process_day`.

+The script takes a JSON file as reported by Newcastle's server which lists available cameras; these cameras are then requested and uploaded to the Google storage bucket for later processing; BiqQuery table entries for this date range will also have any NE Travel Data processed image records removed if they are flagged as `Faulty` or `Missing` (so `batch_process_images.py` will then re-process the gaps).

+**Note** that a service account is needed to execute this script, with the following permissions:
+* `roles/bigquery.dataViewer`
+* `roles/bigquery.jobUser`
+* `roles/bigquery.dataEditor`
+* `roles/cloudfunctions.invoker`
+* `storage.legacyObjectReader` and `storage.legacyBucketWriter` permissions on the `data` bucket
+* `storage/legacyBucketReader` and `storage/legacyObjectReader` on the `sources` bucket

+See the [Cloud README.md](cloud/README.md) for further information;
+the Cloud setup scripts will create a service account with these permissions (`backfill-ne@...`).

+Command line options are:
+* `--JSON-private-key` JSON key for GCP service account with appropriate permissions (see above)
+* `--ne-travel-sources-json` JSON file containing NE Travel Data sources as downloaded from Urban Observatory (example provided in `NEtraveldata_cctv.json`)
+* `--start-date` starting date for when images will be processed
+* `--end-date` end date for when images will be processed
+* `--model-name` name of the machine learning model with optional pre- and post-processing filters (available models are listed with `--help`)
+* `--gcp-region` Google Compute Platform region where your project is hosted (e.g. `europe-west2`)
+* `--gcp-project` name of your Google Compute Platform project
+* `--help` detailed help on each option, with default arguments listed

 ## Launching the script

 Now you can launch the script, by defining a start date and end date for images to be processed